AdobeDocs/contributor.en/help/setup/sign-up.md

 1. If you're unfamiliar with GitHub, go through the tutorial at the end of the setup process.

 Identify any affilations in your GitHub profile.
 Identification helps us build a complete profile of all your activitives.

+## Sign the Contributor License Agreement (CLA)

+All third-party contributions to this project must be accompanied by a signed contributor license agreement.
+This gives Adobe permission to redistribute your contributions as part of the project.

+1. Sign the [Contributor License Agreement (CLA)](http://opensource.adobe.com/cla.html) if acceptible.

 ## Adobe Employees